-User personalization is the delivery of content and functionality that fits a user’s wants and needs, without any effort required by the user.
+User personalization is the delivery of content and functionality that fits a user’s wants and needs without any effort required by the user.

-“The term “eCommerce personalization” relates to the set of practices in which an online store displays dynamic content based on customer data, such as demographics, intent, preferences, browsing history, previous purchases, and device usage—for instance, whether the customer is shopping on a mobile, tablet, or even a smartwatch.” - Magnolia CMS
+The term "eCommerce personalization" relates to the set of practices in which an online store displays dynamic content based on customer data, such as demographics, intent, preferences, browsing history, previous purchases, and device usage—for instance, whether the customer is shopping on a mobile, tablet, or even a smartwatch. - Magnolia CMS

 Providing your users with a seamless, tailored experience helps with:

-Browsing fingerprinting allows websites to remember anonymous visitor preferences regardless of a visitor’s browsing mode.
+Browser fingerprinting allows websites to remember anonymous visitor preferences regardless of a visitor’s browsing mode.

-on app launch using the server APIDemo: Storing Anonymous Browsing Preferences Using Browser Fingerprinting
+Demo: Storing Anonymous Browsing Preferences Using Browser Fingerprinting

 Case Study: How Terra improved user engagement thanks to Dark Mode